gilesknap/gphotos-sync/README.rst

 Google Photos, but also the album information and additional Google Photos 'Creations' (animations, panoramas, movies, effects and collages).

+This project uses the new Google Photos API see https://developers.google.com/photos/.

 After doing a full sync you will have 2 directories off of the specified root:

 * **photos** - contains all photos and videos from your Google Photos Library organized into folders with the